raz228822/Restaurant/README.md

 This project demonstrates a restaurant configuration. <br />
 Written in C on UNIX. <br />
-The user can make some activites in the restaurant such as : creating a menu, making an order, getting the price for a meal and more. <br />
+The user can make some activites in the restaurant such as :  <br />
+creating a menu, making an order, getting the price for a meal and more. <br />